MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/publish-ugc.md

     }
     ```
 > [!NOTE]
   > When uploading images to items, every image must be classified with a `Type` parameter.
-This can either be a "Thumnbnail" or a "Screenshot".
+This can either be a "Thumbnail" or a "Screenshot".
 Each item is limited to only one image of a "Thumbnail" type and by default, [Searches](/gaming/playfab/features/commerce/ugc/search#select) will return the "Thumbnail" image (if it exists) by default.

 * The response will return the metadata you passed in, along with an item ID:
     ```json